NREL/EnergyPlus/README.md

 EnergyPlusTeam
 ==================

-This is the root of the EnergyPlus Development Repository.
+This is the EnergyPlus Development Repository.

 # Build Process